-AI Engineering Goes Visual: Building an LLM RAG with PyFlyde & LangChain
+AI Engineering Goes Visual part 2: Building an LLM RAG with PyFlyde & LangChain

 This part builds upon the Scraper app that we created in the part 1 and uses our visual programming skills to dive deeper in the LLM engineering world.
 This time we turn our article database into a RAG app, making use of LangChain, Vector Store and local LLaMA3 or OpenAI API.